mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-02-04-checking-if-objects-or-relations-exist-in-ruby-on-rails.md

 Turns out that the aannyy?? method will perform a CCOOUUNNTT ((**)) SQL query where as the pprreesseenntt?? method will perform a SSEELLEECCTT ((**)) which is infinitely slower than performing a count.
-So from now on i&#8217;ll be using the any? method instead of present?
+So from now on i'll be using the any? method instead of present?